ACADEMY/A/B testing education blog

-Note: None of these elements are rules for when to stop a test on their own.
+None of these elements are rules for when to stop a test on their own.
 But having a better grasp of them will allow you to make more informed decisions about the length of your tests.

 What is an A/B testing significance level?

-When your A/B Testing tool tells you something along the lines of: “your variation has X % chances to beat the control”, it’s actually giving you the statistical significance level.
-Another way to put the same data is that there is a 5% (1 in 20) chance that the result you see is completely random”.
-Or “there is 5% chance that the difference in conversion measured between your control and variation is imaginary”.
-You want at minimum 95%.
-Not less.
+When your A/B Testing tool tells you that your variation has X% chance of beating the control, it’s actually giving you the statistical significance level.
+Another way to put the same data is that there is a 5% (1 in 20) chance that the result you see is completely random, or that there is a 5% chance that the difference in conversion measured between your control and variation is imaginary.
+You want a minimum level of 95% - no less.

-80% chance do sounds like a solid winner but that’s not why you’re testing.
+A significance level of 80% sounds like a solid winner but that’s not why you’re testing.
 You don’t want just a “winner”.

 You want a statistically valid result.
-Your time & money are at stake, so let’s not gamble!
-From experience, it’s not uncommon for a test to have a clear winner at 80% significance, and then it actually loses when you let it run properly.
+Your time and money are at stake, so don't gamble.
+From experience, it’s not uncommon for a test to have a clear 'winner' at 80% significance, but it then actually loses when you let the test run properly to the end.

-Is having a 95% significance level enough for stopping your A/B tests?
+Is having a 95% significance level HIGH enough To stop your A/B test?

 Statistical significance doesn’t imply statistical validity and isn’t a stopping rule on its own.
-If you did a fake test, with the same version of a page, an A/A test, you'd have more than 70% chance that your test will reach 95% significance level at some point.
+If you did a fake test, with the same version of a page (an A/A test), you'd have a more than 70% chance that your test would reach a 95% significance level at some point.

-Shoot for 95%+ significance level BUT don’t stop your test just because it reached it.
+Shoot for a 95%+ significance level BUT don’t stop your test just because it reached it.

-Which Sample size do you need to get significant A/B tests?
+2 What sample size do you need to get significant A/B test results?

-You need a sample representative of your audience and large enough not to be vulnerable to the data's natural variability.
+You need a sample that is representative of your audience and large enough not to be vulnerable to the data's natural variability.

 Know your audience before creating your A/B test

-Conduct a thorough analysis of your traffic before launching your A/B tests.
+Conduct a thorough analysis of your traffic before launching your A/B test.
 Here is a couple of examples of things you need to know:

 The problem is your traffic keeps evolving, so you won’t know everything with 100% accuracy.
-So, ask this: Is my sample representative of my entire audience, in proportions and composition?
+So, ask this question: Is my sample representative of my entire audience, in its proportion and composition?

-Another issue if your sample is too small is the impact your outliers will have on your experiment.
+Another issue if your sample is too small is the impact that outliers will have on your experiment.
 The smaller your sample is, the higher the variations between measures will be.

-What is the matter with a small sample for A/b tests?
+What is the Problem with having a small sample for an A/b test?

-Here is an analogy with a "in real life" experiment.
-Here’s the data from tossing a coin 10 times.
-H (head), T (tail).
+Here's an analogy from a real-life experiment.
+Look at the data from tossing a coin 10 times.
+H is heads, while T stands for tails.
 We know the “true" probability of our coin landing on either heads or tails is 50%.
-Here's what you might see if you repeat the ten tosses 5 times and track the % of heads.
+Here's what you might see if you repeat the ten tosses 5 times and track the % of heads and tails.

 The outcomes vary from 30% to 80%.
-Same experience, but we toss the coin 100 times instead of 10.
+Repeat the experiment, but instead toss the coin 100 times instead of 10:

-The outcomes vary from 47% to 54%.
-The larger your sample size is, the closer your result gets to the “true” value.
-It’s so much easier to grasp with an actual example :)
+The outcomes now vary from 47% to 54%.
+This highlights that the larger your sample size, the closer your result gets to the “true” value.

-With conversion rates, you could have your variation winning by far the first day for a whole variety of reasons.
-For example, you'd just sent out your newsletter and the majority of your traffic were your clients for example.
-They like you considerably more than normal visitors, so they reacted positively to your experiment.
-Should you stop the test here, even with a significance level at 95%, you would have skewed results.
-The real result could be the exact opposite for all you know.
-You made a business decision based on false data...
+With conversion rates, you could have your variation winning by a long way on the first day for a whole variety of reasons.
+For example, you'd just sent out your newsletter and the majority of your traffic was from existing clients, who are already engaged with your brand, meaning they reacted positively to your experiment.
+If you stop the test at this point, even with the significance level at 95%, you would have skewed results.
+The real result could actually be the exact opposite, meaning you'd make a business decision based on false data.

 How big should your A/B test sample be?

-To determine sample size, we advise our clients to use a calculator like this one (we have one in our solution, but this one is extremely good too).
+To determine sample size, we advise our clients to use a calculator like this one (we also have one in our solution).
 It gives an easy-to-read number, without you having to worry about the math too much.
-And it prevents you from being tempted to stop your test prematurely, as you’ll know that till this sample size is reached, you shouldn’t even look at your data.
+And it prevents you from being tempted to stop your test prematurely, as you’ll know that until this sample size is reached, you shouldn’t even look at your data.

 You’ll need to input the current conversion rate of your page, the minimum lift you want to track (i.e. what is the minimum improvement you’d be happy with).
 We then recommend at least 300 macro conversions (meaning your primary goal) per variation before even considering stopping the test.

-We sometimes shoot for 1000 conversions /variation if our client’s traffic allows us to.
-The larger the better, as we saw earlier.
-It also could be a bit less if there is a considerable difference between the conversion rates of your control and variation.
+We sometimes aim for 1000 conversions/variation if a client has sufficient traffic.
+The larger the volume the better, as we saw earlier.
+The traffic could also be slightly lower if there are considerable differences between the conversion rates of your control and variation.

-Okay, so if I have lots of traffic and a large enough sample size with 95% in 3 days it’s great right?
-Unfortunately, not.
-There are rules about the duration of A/B tests to respect too.
+However, simply having high volumes of traffic, a large enough sample size, and reaching a 95% significance level in 3 days is not enough.
+There are rules about the duration of A/B tests to take into account too.

-How long should you run your A/B tests?
+How long should you run your A/B tests FOR?

 You should run your tests for full weeks at a time and we recommend you test for at least 2–3 weeks.
 If you can, make the test lasts for 1 (or 2) business cycle(s).

-Why?
-You already know that for emails and social media, there are optimal days (even hours) to post.
+This is because, as with emails and social media, there are optimal days (even hours) for traffic.
 People behave differently on given days and are influenced by a number of external events.
-Well, same thing for your conversion rates.
-Run a conversion by day for a week you’ll see how much it can vary from a day to another.
+Run an analysis of your conversions on a day-by-day basis for a week you’ll see how much it can vary from a day to another.
 This means, if you started a test on a Thursday, end it on a Thursday.
-(We’re not saying you should test for just one week.)

-Test for at least 2-3 weeks.
-More would be better though.
-1 to 2 business cycles would be great.
-As you’ll get people that just heard of you and close to buying while accounting for most external factors (we’ll talk more about those in our article on external validity threats) and sources of traffic.
-If you must extend the duration of your test, extend it by a full week.
+Test for at least 2-3 weeks, although longer is preferable.
+As mentioned above, 1 to 2 business cycles would be optimal.
+This gives a range of traffic - from first time visitors to those close to buying - from different sources, while accounting for most external factors (we’ll explain more about these in our article on external validity threats).
+If you need to extend the duration of your test, extend it by a full week.

-If your significance level and/or the conversion rates of your variations are still fluctuating considerably, let your test running.
+If your significance level and/or the conversion rates of your variations are still fluctuating considerably, leave your test running.

 - The novelty effect: When people react to your change just because it’s new.
 It will fade with time.

-- Regression to the mean: This is what we talked about earlier: the more you record data, the more you approach the “true value”.
-This why your tests fluctuate so much at first, you have few measures so outliers have a considerable impact.
+- Regression to the mean: The more data you record , the more you approach the “true value”.
+This is why your tests fluctuate so much at first, as outliers have an outsized impact.

 In this example, the results given by the orange curve are too variable to be representative.

-Whey significance level is not enough when results still vary?
+Why THE significance level ALONE is not enough when results still vary

 This is also why the significance level isn’t enough on its own.
-During a test, you’ll most likely reach several times 95% before you can actually stop your test.
-Make sure your significance curve flattens out before calling it.
-Same thing with the conversion rates of your variations, wait until the fluctuations are negligible considering the situation and your current rates.
+During a test, you are likely to reach 95% several times before you can actually stop your test.
+Make sure your significance curve flattens out before ending the test.
+The same principle applies to the conversion rates of your variations - wait until the fluctuations are negligible considering the situation and your current rates.